openmc-dev/openmc/docs/source/methods/depletion.rst

     A transfer rate can be positive or negative, indicating removal or feed respectively.

-Mathematically, it can be thought as an additional proportional term :math:`\mathbf{T}` to the depletion equation, which can be written as:
+Mathematically, it can be thought as an additional term :math:`\mathbf{T}` in the depletion equation that is proportional to the nuclide density, which can be written as:

 .. math::